EmceeEscher/DIS-3D-game/README.md

 The following assets were used under the CC-BY license, with modification:

-Found on Google Poly:
+Models from Google Poly:
 "FeatherShell" by Don Whitaker
 "metlic rode" by Ghulam Rasool
 "Spike" by Dana Payne
 "Portal" by Poly by Google
 "Skeleton Key" by Jerad Bitner

-Found on freesound.org:
+Sounds from Freesound:
 "Space choir" by trilly82
 "Magical portal open" by alanmcki
 "Ding" by Aiwha